 This healthy hashbrown breakfast casserole recipe combines the veggie-packed elements of my healthy breakfast casserole with the flavor of a hashbrown, and the savory perfection that is bacon because – well, why not?!
 However, unlike many hashbrown breakfast casserole recipes, this version omits the store-bought hash browns for fresh (healthier) potato!
 Although you can…

-Just like egg bites/egg muffins and my healthy breakfast sandwich, this recipe makes for a great breakfast meal prep option, too.
-You can prepare the casserole the night before, ready to bake in the morning – unlike a classic Full English or breakfast dish that requires cooking multiple elements with several methods and different times, this hashbrown breakfast casserole recipe basically comprises of chucking everything in the baking dish and cooking to perfection… now that’s my kind of prep!
+Just like egg bites in Instant Pot,broccoli cheese egg muffins and my healthy breakfast sandwich, healthy egg recipes make for great breakfast meal prep options, too.
+Prep the casserole the night before, ready to bake in the morning – unlike a classic Full English or breakfast dish that requires cooking multiple elements with several methods and different times, this hashbrown breakfast casserole recipe basically comprises of chucking everything in the baking dish and cooking to perfection… now that’s my kind of prep!

 Best of all, this cheesy hashbrown breakfast casserole is great served warm for breakfast or even eaten chilled as a snack or even dinner.
 You can also pack in even more veggies if you want and sub out the meat choice; check out the ingredients list for all of my top suggestions and recipe variations!